snowplow-incubator/snowplow-micro-examples/README.md

 ## 4. Testing with Snowplow Micro

-The purpose of this repo is to show that micro is operating in the way we would expect for a given application - showing no bad events, sending the correct events in the correct format, and retrieving the correct data for every tracker.
+The purpose of this repo is to show how Snowplow Micro can be used to validate that the tracking implemented in a demo app is operating in the way we expect.

+Simulate particular situations, and check that:
+ - There are no bad events.
+ - The data sent is as expected.
+ - The right event data is sent with each event.
+ - The right entities / contexts are attached to each event.
+ - The right values are sent with each event.

-This repo therefore shows you how to set up trackers, how to make customised (unstructured) events, and structured events, as well as adding in tests in both nightwatch and cypress to demonstate the capabilities of micro.
+In this repo you can also find information on how to set up trackers, how to make customised (unstructured) events, and, mainly, how to configure and add tests in your test tool of choice, using as examples the popular web test tools Nightwatch and Cypress, in order to demonstate the capabilities of Snowplow Micro.

 #### The tests implemented in this repo are: